-2.1 STRATEGIC OBJECTIVES
+3.1 STRATEGIC OBJECTIVES

-The purpose of the Company is to add value to Anchor Projects and Crown land in a manner that balances a desire to achieve good commercial outcomes against the Crown's regeneration objectives and supports the Crown's exit over time on favourable terms.
+The purpose of the Company is to add value to Anchor Projects (the Anchor Project Objective) and Crown land (the Land Divestment Objective) in a manner that balances a desire to achieve good commercial outcomes against the Crown's regeneration objectives and supports the Crown's exit over time on favourable terms.
 The Company will assist the Crown's transition to local leadership as part of the earthquakes recovery.
-Through good financial performance and effective capital management the Company will contribute to the recovery of the Christchurch CBD following the earthquakes.
+The Company will also undertake any role, and take any action, to assist the government with any projects, as agreed between the Company and the Shareholding Ministers from time to time.